I-TAKE-Unconference/challenges/README.md

 Read the full instructions in the challenge-2/problem.txt file.

-## 3. For max 20 points:  Describe briefly all the bugs you find in this code
+## 3. For max 30 points: Review this code and write down all the code smells you found

 Read the full instructions in the challenge-3/problem.txt file.

-## 4. For max 20 points: Review this code and write down all the code smells you found
+## 4. For max 40 points: Design a solution for Tetris using CRC cards.

 Read the full instructions in the challenge-4/problem.txt file.

-## 5. For max 30 points: Refactor this code.

-Read the full instructions in the challenge-5/problem.txt file.